kamuik16/rustic-storage-delta/README.md

 ### A minimalistic clone of the [storage-delta](https://github.com/0xPolygon/storage-delta) library written in Rust.

+> [!WARNING]
-⚠️ **Disclaimer:** This project is created solely for fun and educational purposes.
+> This project is created solely for fun and educational purposes.
 It is not intended to be used in any industrial, commercial, or production environment.

 ## Install